MaiaNgo/dsc-monte-carlo-section-intro-online-ds-pt-051319/README.md

 ## Resampling and Monte Carlo Simulation

-In this section we'll be introducing some additional statistical techniques that will be important as we move into module 3 and beyond.
+In this section, we'll be introducing some additional statistical techniques that will be important as we move into module 3 and beyond.

 ### Probability Distributions - a Recap